ToddEJordan/autorenter-api-aspnetcore/README.md

 For more in-depth testing, use a web debugging tool such as [Fiddler](https://www.telerik.com/download/fiddler) or [Postman](https://www.getpostman.com/).

+You can log in with one of these username/password combinations:

+* janesmith / secret
+* bobsmith / secret
+* melissajones / secret
+* georgejones / secret

 ### API Route Documentation

 Once running locally, you can access API route documentation (useful for those consuming the API) by going to: [http://localhost:3000/docs/api/](http://localhost:3000/docs/api/)